tundish/blathnaid/blathnaid/book/chapters.rst

 It had been ten years since he'd brought servitude and violation to the children of his enemies.
 But they had escaped him, and found ways to prosper, and now saw fit to mock him.

 Ingomer shook with rage.
-"Progeniem Vitiosiorem!", he cursed, in the secret language of the Temple.
+“Progeniem Vitiosiorem!”, he cursed, in the secret language of the Temple.

 Alongside his anger, there was fear in him too.
-"Progeniem Vitiosiorem!", he bellowed again.
+“Progeniem Vitiosiorem!”, he bellowed again.

 He felt very old now.

-"Progeniem Vitiosiorem!"
+“Progeniem Vitiosiorem!”

 Kicked out
 ----------